 “I want us to scale as much as we can from a template and manuals.
 I try to set up as much automation in the company as I can.
 Some things have taken a little longer than expected and obviously, there’s so much governmental legislation and regulation.
 At the same time, I don’t have a baseline for the company pre-covid.
 I don’t know what it would have been like.

 I’ve tried to focus as much as I can on organic growth.
 I haven’t spent anything on paid ads yet.
 In May, we released our first two online courses, on Udemy as well as Skillshare.
-We continue to work on the podcasts and YouTube channels.
-I also have released two books.
+We continue to work on podcasts and YouTube channels.
+I also released two books.
 We also have a Meetup group in Porto.

 It’s been a continuous process of iteration.
 We look at where we’re getting traction where we aren’t and then we try to double down in those places where it’s going well and maybe reduce if not cut our focus on areas that aren’t.”